 2. Separate unplanned maintenance from planned/ preventative maintenance

 Group all the maintenance work that was done into two buckets or categories.
-They are unplanned or breakdown maintenance and planned or preventative maintenance.
+The categories are a) unplanned or breakdown maintenance and b) planned or preventative maintenance.
 You will analyze these are two different types of data separately.

-Another clue is if the work orders are being flagged as problem work orders.
-They are taking too much time to complete or are getting delayed because maintenance technicians are finding additional problems.
+Work orders flagged as problem work orders is another clue.
+They may be taking too much time to complete.
+Or maintenance technicians are finding additional problems causing completion delays.

 Yet another cause could be bad spare parts.
 Suppliers may be sending poor quality parts that fail early.
 This will result in a lot of unplanned maintenance!